 Expect the temperature to be minus 15-10 degrees Celsius when the marathon is started.
 As the sun rises the temperature will typically rise to minus 10-5 degrees Celsius.
 Snow may occur, but Kangerlussuaq is known for its stable and relatively comfortable climate with little precipitation.

-Wind is the unknown factor.
-Strong winds can generate serious wind chill and is the most likely cause of frostbite.
+Strong winds can generate serious wind chill and are the most common cause of frostbite.